 1. Stop Using Harsh Products

 Develop a habit of reading the ingredient lists of all the skin care products you buy.
-Some beauty bloggers feel that products with exfoliating ingredients like retinol can make the delicate skin around your nose dry and flaky.
+Some beauty bloggers feel that products with irritating or exfoliating ingredients like scrubs, alpha hydroxy acids, retinol, or alcohol-based products can make the delicate skin around your nose dry and flaky.
 They also recommend ditching facial scrubs.

 2. Use Products With Glycerol